LordDashMe/github-contribution-stats/README.md

 ## Support

 Probably you will notice that the generated template has a message below, we added this feature in order to preserve the origin of the project.
-If you want to remove this just make sure you give a star in the project and after a couple minutes this will disappear (we need this minutes because we implemented a caching for each generated template).
+If you want to remove this just make sure you give a star in the project and after a couple of minutes this will disappear (we need this minutes because we implemented a caching for each generated template).

 This project just only need a **star** :star: from you! :heart: